-Learn how to make gravy without drippings for a simple, homemade option perfect for turkey or chicken dinner, mashed potatoes, and more.
-Made in less than 30 minutes, this easy gravy recipe is delicious enough to serve for Christmas or Thanksgiving dinner, yet simple enough to whip up for quick weeknight meals! {Gluten-free-friendly}
+Learn how to make the best homemade turkey gravy without drippings for a simple topping for juicy roasted turkey or chicken, mashed potatoes, and more.
+Made in less than 30 minutes, this easy gravy is delicious enough to serve for Christmas or Thanksgiving dinner, yet simple enough to whip up for quick weeknight meals! {Gluten-free-friendly}

 Easy Turkey Gravy Recipe – No Drippings!